Which is the tallest dog breed in the world?

 Height; 30+ inches.
 (AKC)

-The Saint Bernard was developed by monks in the Swiss alps to help rescue travelers who had become trapped or snow-bound.
+The St. Bernard was developed by monks in a Swiss monastery in the Swiss alps to help rescue travelers who had become trapped or snow-bound.
 The breed is famous for being calm and gentle, especially around children.
-They are no longer used for alpine rescue, the last time being in 1955, and have become a favorite as a family pet.
+They are no longer used as rescue dogs, the last time being in 1955, and have become a favorite as a family pet, as they make excellent family dogs.

 Height; 30 inches +

 Mastiff type dogs have been around for a long time.
-The modern-day Mastiff listed by the AKC is also known as the English Mastiff.
+The modern-day Mastiff listed by the AKC is also known as the English Mastiff or Old English Mastiff.
 This style of mastiff came into being in medieval England, and were used by the English soldiers against the French at the Battle of Agincourt in 1415.

 Height; 30 inches